maani3/CS200-Continguos-intator/README.md

 ### Part 1: Abstracting Contiguous Memory

-1. Navigate to the `Part01` directory:
+1. To compile all source files:
     ```bash
-    cd Part01
-    ```
-2. To compile all source files for Part 1:
-    ```bash
     make
     ```
-3. To run the test cases for each sub-part:
+2. To run the test cases for each sub-part:
     *   Part 1.1 (Record Keeping - block.c):
         ```bash
         make run_block